avenger11/HomeOS-doc/pages/Setup/Introduction.md

 nav_order: 1
 ---

- File and Folder Structure Convention
+# Introduction

 ### A Typical files and folder directory layout for each card

-> this will be an example for the weather card integration
+> this is an example for the weather card integration

     .
     ├── ...